TheJelmega/prog-lang/design/README.md

 This is somewhat similar to the resolution for conflicting generic specializations.

+_TODO: How to decide what base interface we are overriding here_

 ### 7.3.6.
 External function qualifier [↵](#73-function-)

-The extern qualifier on functions allows the programmer to specify the API without requiring them to put the function inside of an external block.
+The `extern` qualifier on functions allows the programmer to specify the API without requiring them to put the function inside of an external block.

 If an extern function does not define a body, then this is a binding to a function declared in an external library.
 If it has a body, then this is a function that gets exported so it can be used from external code.